Vishruth-N/freewrite/voice_service/README.md

 # Voice Service - Reflect Feature

-This is the voice AI assistant service for the Freewrite app's "reflect" feature.
+This is the voice AI assistant service for the Spillitout app's "reflect" feature.
 It uses the Livekit Agents framework to provide real-time voice conversations with an AI assistant named Kelly.

 ## Setup